I had been teaching in special education and attended many IEP meetings for nearly two decades when my son was diagnosed with Autism…

 Often, behaviors are a symptom of the frustration that a child feels with struggling to understand the concepts he is learning.

 Special education programs are more inclined to deliver services and make provisions as per the needs of the students.

 Special Education IEP Cons

-Any time a label is placed on anyone, the likelihood of that person feeling different or removed increases.
-Parents must help their children understand that in special education, a label simply means they learn differently, and they will finally receive the additional assistance needed to reach their excellence.
+Any time a label is placed on anyone, the likelihood of that person feeling different increases.
+Parents must help their child understand that a label simply means he learns differently in special education.
+And that they will finally receive the additional assistance they need to reach their excellence.

 If selected to be part of an inclusion program (remain in a mainstream classroom), it can be difficult for the child to get all of the help and attention needed to meet their goals.

-It’s important to note, students who are part of a special education inclusion program do, by law, receive additional services and support as factored in their IEP.
+Keep in mind if your child is part of a special education inclusion program, by law, they will receive additional services and support.
+This should be in their IEP.

-Careful attention from all educators and parents needs to be placed on each child’s IEP.
-Failure to do so may cause unneeded disruption in their ability to perform at their maximum.
+All educators and parents need to focus careful attention on each child’s IEP.
+Failure to do so may cause unneeded disruption in their ability to perform at their best.

-Additional attention and instruction most likely will need to take place outside of the classroom to ensure the child reaches their goals as efficiently and quickly as possible.
+Additional attention and instruction will most likely need to occur outside of the classroom to ensure the child reaches their goals as efficiently and quickly as possible.
 Supplemental learning through special education tutoring is increasing in demand throughout the US.